JaneliaSciComp/SongExplorer/README.md

 `Classify` can be adjusted on a word-specific basis to account for known uneven distributions in the prevalence of the words.
-So for a given interval of time, enter into `prevalences` a comma-separated list of *a priori* expected durations for each entry in `wanted words` (e.g. 6,12,42 seconds for a minute of mel-pulse,mel-sine,ambient respectively); alternatively, the relative probability for each word can be given (e.g. 0.1,0.2,0.7).
+So for a given interval of time, enter into `prevalences` a comma-separated list of *a priori* expected durations for each entry in `labels to use` (e.g. 6,12,42 seconds for a minute of mel-pulse,mel-sine,ambient respectively); alternatively, the relative probability for each word can be given (e.g. 0.1,0.2,0.7).
 The probability of relatively rare words will then be decreased in comparison